puffyCid/artemis-api/artemis-docs/docs/Intro/installation.md

 :::

 ## Packages
-As of version 0.14.0 you may also install **stable** release artemis on your system.
+As of version 0.14.0 you may also install **stable** release packages on your system.
 Currently supported distribution packages are:
 - RPM and DEB for Linux distros
 - PKG for macOS